 Chapman Clapp Outstanding Advisor Award recipients recognized

 The annual award recognizes outstanding staff and faculty advisors with a plaque and a stipend to support professional development.
 Award selection and recognition for the 2019-20 academic year was delayed because of the COVID-19 pandemic.

-University College celebrates the important work of faculty and staff across campus whose strong advising makes a positive impact on students’ academic careers.
+The University celebrates the important work of faculty and staff across campus whose strong advising makes a positive impact on students’ academic careers.
 Through shared responsibility and engagement, strong student-advisor relationships ensure academic success.

 The Chapman Clapp Outstanding Advisor Award was created in honor of Laura Chapman, former University College assistant dean for student services, and Lora Clapp, former University College assistant dean for first-year programs.
 Retired Dean David Descutner established the endowed, university-wide award to celebrate Chapman and Clapp's 50 collective years of caring, student-centered advising.